tesseractess/hiring-test/README.md

 ## About Tesseract ESS
 We are an innovative "Clean Energy as a Service" startup based in Newcastle, NSW, Australia.

-Our main website is www.tesseractess.com.au - check out
+Our main website is www.tesseractess.com.au .

 ## Hiring